RUSH CATALOGING AND RUSH ORDERING FOR PATRONS

 MEDIA: Monday-Friday, 8:00am-6:00 pm, call Cathy Reineka at 55548 or Deb Kulczak at 54811.
 After hours, evenings and weekends, you may use the “Request this Item” button.

 Response: Cataloging staff will try to return a phone call in 15 minutes with a status report.
 The Public Services employee will offer to contact the patron and give the status report or offer to verbally give a status report if the patron returns in 15 minutes.
-Cataloging will complete the processing of books and deliver the book within half an hour to the Circulation Desk.
+Cataloging will complete the processing of books and deliver the book within half an hour to the Mullins Help Desk.

 RUSH CATALOGING for an item with the status ON ORDER.